TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 ![Tool buttons](images/ToolbarTools.png) Additionally, tools can be toggled by using the buttons on the left of the toolbar.
 In the image, the first button is active, however, this particular button does not represent any of the modal tools listed in the table above.
 Rather, it indicates that no modal tool is currently active, and therefore all permanent tools are available.
 The buttons icon indicates that objects can be moved, which is only possible if no modal tool is active.
 The second button represents the convex brush tool, the third button toggles the clip tool, the fourth button is used to toggle the vertex tool and the fifth button toggles the rotate tool.

 You can learn more about these tools in later sections.
-But before you can learn about the tools in detail, you should undertand how TrenchBroom processes mouse input, which is what the following two sections will explain.
+But before you can learn about the tools in detail, you should understand how TrenchBroom processes mouse input, which is what the following two sections will explain.

 ### Cancelling Operations and Tools {#cancelling}